MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Till 15:00

- - Create team and add another team, create and save
- - Team logo need to be muteable
  - Whatever division we are on that will be always on the top and that division will be selected for the rest of the event
  - Before submitting lineup, in the validate content, players will have their ranking and team will have pair score
  - When a team is updating in round 1 and another team is selecting players for the nets in round 2.
 When the first team has updated the score ther other team is been kicked out to round 1